modernben/forge-docs/1.0/resources/network.md

 ## Server Network

 Server networks make it painless to use a connected server as a separate database, cache, or queue box.
+For a server to be connected to an internal network, it must:

+- Be created by the same provider
+- Be using the same server provider credentials
+- Be owned by the same user
+- Be within the same region

 ## Firewalls